 The New Jersey Medical Aid in Dying for the Terminally Ill Act was signed into law by Governor Phil Murphy on April 12, 2019.
 The law authorizes the practice of medical aid in dying, in which mentally capable adults, with six months or less to live, can request a doctor’s prescription for medication that they could decide to take in their final days or weeks to end unbearable suffering and die peacefully.
-The law will go into effect August 1, 2019.
+The law became effective on August 1, 2019.

 How do I Access a Prescription?

 To qualify for medical aid in dying under New Jersey’s law, an individual must be:

 - Given a prognosis of six months or less to live, and

 - Mentally capable of making their own healthcare decisions

 In addition to these eligibility requirements, those wishing to qualify for a prescription for aid-in-dying medication must follow regulatory requirements, including having at least two doctor visits for medical evaluation and discussion about the request.
 Therefore, it can take as little as 15 days or as long as three months for a person requesting a prescription to receive it.
 It’s important that people wishing to use the law talk to their doctor early to make sure they are willing to write a prescription.
 The following C&C fact sheets contain more comprehensive information about the new law.

 For New Jersey Residents: